 The Academy Fellowship

 This is the highest accolade the Academy presents and is bestowed for an individual's work and achievements throughout their career in the industry.
-The first Fellowship was presented to Alfred Hitchcock.
-Others include Sir Charles Chaplin, Sir Richard Attenborough CBE, Steven Spielberg, Julie Christie, Stanley Kubrick and Vanessa Redgrave.
+Academy Fellows include Alfred Hitchcock, Sir Charles Chaplin, Sir Richard Attenborough CBE, Steven Spielberg, Julie Christie, Stanley Kubrick and Vanessa Redgrave.

 See the full list of BAFTA Fellows